puppetlabs/puppetlabs-apache/README.md

 - `krb_5keytab`: Specifies the Kerberos v5 keytab file's location.
 Default: `undef`.
 - `krb_local_user_mapping`: Strips @REALM from usernames for further use.
 Default: `undef`.

+Boolean.
+Default: `false`.

 ##### `krb_verify_kdc`

 This option can be used to disable the verification tickets against local keytab to prevent KDC spoofing attacks.

 Default: 'on'.

 ##### `krb_servicename`

 Specifies the service name that will be used by Apache for authentication.
 Corresponding key of this name must be stored in the keytab.

 Default: 'HTTP'.

 ##### `krb_save_credentials`

 This option enables credential saving functionality.

 Default is 'off'

 ##### `logroot`

 Specifies the location of the virtual host's logfiles.

 Default: '/var/log/<apache log location>/'.

 ##### `$logroot_ensure`

 Determines whether or not to remove the logroot directory for a virtual host.

-Valid options: 'directory',  'absent'.
+Values: 'directory', 'absent'.

+Default: 'directory'.

 ##### `logroot_mode`

 Overrides the mode the logroot directory is set to.
+Do *not* grant write access to the directory the logs are stored in without being aware of the consequences; for more information, see [Apache's log security documentation](https://httpd.apache.org/docs/2.4/logs.html#security).

+Values: TODO what values

 Default: `undef`.
-Do *not* grant write access to the directory the logs are stored in without being aware of the consequences; for more information, see [Apache's log security documentation](https://httpd.apache.org/docs/2.4/logs.html#security).

 ##### `logroot_owner`

 Sets individual user access to the logroot directory.

+Values: TODO what values

-Defaults to '`undef`'.
+Defaults to `undef`.

 ##### `logroot_group`

 Sets group access to the [`logroot`][] directory.

+Values: TODO what values

-Defaults to '`undef`'.
+Defaults to `undef`.

 ##### `log_level`

 Specifies the verbosity of the error log.

-Valid options: 'emerg', 'alert', 'crit', 'error', 'warn', 'notice', 'info' or 'debug'.
+Values: 'emerg', 'alert', 'crit', 'error', 'warn', 'notice', 'info' or 'debug'.

 Default: 'warn' for the global server configuration, which can be overridden on a per-virtual host basis.

 ###### `modsec_body_limit`

-Configures the maximum request body size (in bytes) ModSecurity will accept for buffering
+Configures the maximum request body size (in bytes) ModSecurity accepts for buffering.

+Values: An integer.

+Default: `undef`.

 ###### `modsec_disable_vhost`

 Disables [`mod_security`][] on a virtual host.
 Only valid if [`apache::mod::security`][] is included.

-Valid options: Boolean.
+Boolean.
 Default: `undef`.

 ###### `modsec_disable_ids`

+Removes `mod_security` IDs from the virtual host.

-Array of mod_security IDs to remove from the virtual host.
+Values: An array of `mod_security` IDs to remove from the virtual host.
 Also takes a hash allowing removal of an ID from a specific location.

 ``` puppet
 apache::vhost { 'sample.example.net':